filipinascimento/openalex-raw/README.md

 # Path to the OpenAlex snapshot
 openAlexPath = Path("<Location of the OpenAlex Snapshot>")

-# Path to where to save the schema files
-schemasPath = Path("Schema")

 # Initializing the OpenAlex object with the OpenAlex snapshot path
 oa = oaraw.OpenAlex(
     openAlexPath = openAlexPath